-Over the decades, there have been many approaches proposed to mitigate or eliminate catastrophic forgetting in neural systems.
+Over the decades, there have been many approaches proposed to mitigate catastrophic forgetting in neural systems.
 Some of the earliest attempts proposed memory systems where prior data points were stored and regularly replayed to the network in a process called ``rehearsal'', which involved interleaving these data points with samples drawn from new datasets \cite{robins1993catastrophic,robins1995catastrophic,robins1996consolidation,gepperth2016bio,rebuffi2017icarl}.
-The main drawback of these approaches, though effective in combating forgetting, is that they require explicitly storing old data.
-Such a mechanism is known to \emph{not} exist in the brain and, as a practical matter, this leads to exploding working (hardware) memory requirements.
-In addition, rehearsal-based approaches do not tackle the problem of knowledge overwriting itself -- they do not offer any mechanisms to preserve consolidated knowledge in the face of acquiring new information \cite{zenke2017hebbian}.
-Other approaches attempt to allocate additional neural ``resources'', i.e., growing the networks, when required \cite{rusu2016progressive,parisi2017lifelong} motivated by earlier work/findings \cite{meier1991neurotransmitters}, but they lead to dramatically increasing computational requirements over time as the networks become larger and larger.
-To compound these issues further, systems with growing capacity cannot know how many resources to allocate at any given time since the number of tasks and number of samples cannot be known a priori (without imposing strong assumptions on the input distribution).
-Other approaches try to block old information from being overwritten through the development of regularization schemes \cite{kirkpatrick2017overcoming}.
-From this vast collection of research, each approach having strengths and weaknesses, three suggested remedies have emerged: 1) allocate additional neural resources to accommodate new knowledge, 2) use non-overlapping representations (or semi-distributed representations \cite{french1992semi}) if resources are fixed, and 3) interleave old patterns with new patterns as new information is being acquired.
+Though effective, the main drawback of these approaches is that they require explicitly storing old data.
+Such a mechanism is not known to exist in the brain and, as a practical matter, this leads to exploding working (hardware) memory requirements (inefficiency).
+In addition, rehearsal-based approaches do not offer any mechanisms to preserve consolidated knowledge in the face of acquiring new information \cite{zenke2017hebbian}.
+Other approaches attempt to allocate additional neural ``resources'', i.e., growing the networks when required \cite{rusu2016progressive,parisi2017lifelong}, motivated by earlier findings \cite{meier1991neurotransmitters}.
+However, this leads to dramatically increasing computational requirements over time as the networks grow larger.
+To compound these issues further, systems with growing capacity cannot know how many resources to allocate at a given time since the number of tasks and samples are not known a priori (without imposing strong assumptions on the input distribution).
+Other approaches try to block old information from being overwritten through regularization \cite{kirkpatrick2017overcoming}.
+From this vast collection of research, each approach bearing strengths and weaknesses, three suggested remedies have emerged: 1) allocate additional neural resources to accommodate new knowledge, 2) use non-overlapping representations (or semi-distributed ones \cite{french1992semi}) if resources are fixed, and 3) interleave old patterns with new ones as new information is acquired.